-The service typically applies the CENELEC EN50126 and EN50129 standards as the basic criteria against which the safety engineering of railway products and systems are assessed.
+The ISA service applies the CENELEC EN50126 and EN50129 standards as the basic criteria against which the safety engineering of railway products and systems are assessed.
 They define a systems and safety engineering lifecycle and the contents of safety cases for railway safety systems.

 These standards call up a range of other relevant standards such as CENELEC EN50128 and EN50657 for software, CENELEC EN50121 for electromagnetic compatibility, and CENELEC EN50159 for communications.

-However, ISA work can be performed against other relevant standards, such as IEC 61508.
+However, ISA work can also be performed against other relevant standards, such as IEC 61508.
 We can also apply standards directly relevant to electrical and mechanical systems and civil structures for specific products and railway sub-systems.

 Get in touch with our experts

 Find out more about how we can help you by contacting our service leader, Stephen Clarke (see panel) or by email: [email protected]